Aulig/solaredge-tplink-control/README.md

 *You can run this on a server because unlike most p100 power plug control scripts, this one works remotely.*

 # Setup
+- Name your plugs like this in the tapo app: `PV-1000W-Heating` (Use the wattage of the device plugged into the plug instead of 1000W)
 - Clone this repo
 - Run `pip install -r requirements.txt`
 - Create `authentication.py` with these variables: